ibz0q/lovelace-bg-animation/README.md

 - Have you audited the code yourself?
 - Is it safe?

+#### Security
-Because Javascript is allowed, you must be a reputable user on Github.
-Security is the primary requirement, any code that looks to be obfuscated in any way will not be approved.
+ Javascript is allowed and so you must be a reputable user on Github to submit to this repo.
+Any code that looks to be obfuscated in any way will not be approved.
 The reason behind this is Home Assistant has quite a big attack surface.
 We will take steps to minimize risk.

 ### Features TODO

 - Add redraw
 - Iframe transitions
 - postMessage
+- Add ability for Iframe/package to interact with Lovelace Card
 - Add video background package
 - Default gallery to use all, if nothing is specified.
 (Removed)
 - Serialized data passthrough to Iframe